Sauerkraut Salt Ratio Calculator

 Why non-iodized salt?

-Iodine in table salt is an antimicrobial agent — it kills the Lactobacillus bacteria you need for fermentation.
+Iodine in table salt is an antimicrobial agent, and the Lactobacillus you are trying to cultivate is exactly the sort of microbe it acts on.
 Always use:

 Fermentation timeline: